Capital Airlines Flight 20

+Accident

 The plane was cruising at an altitude of 8,000 feet when it encountered icing.
 This caused two engines to fail.
 As the craft descended, the other two engines also failed, causing the propellers to autofeather.
 The crew tried and failed to restart the engines, and were unable to unfeather the propellers normally; they then put the plane into a dive in an attempt to force the propellers from their feathered position.
 Eventually they succeeded in restarting engine number four.
 They applied full power to this engine, which caused the craft to enter a circling descent until crashing into trees; at the time of impact it had almost no forward velocity.
 Five trees were driven through the fuselage, yet their trunks remained intact.

+Investigation

-The crash was attributed to the fact that, as per airline policy, the pilots had delayed arming the engine ice protection systems even though they were flying in icy conditions; this caused the engines to lose too much power.
+The crash was attributed to the fact that, as per airline policy, the pilots had delayed arming the engine ice protection systems even though they were flying in icy conditions; causing the 2 engines to lose too much power.
 Capital Airlines changed its emergency checklist after the crash, deleting the instruction that pilots were to descend to a warmer climate to relight the systems and instructing them that, provided that correct procedure was followed, the engine could be restarted at any height.